casper-network/docs/source/docs/casper/workflow/delegate.md

 You can click on any validator listed to see more information about the validator, including the validator's personal stake.

 As a prospective delegator, selecting a trustworthy validator with a favorable rate is essential.
-Each validator shows the delegation rate (commission), which represents the percentage of **your** reward share that the validator will retain.
+Each validator shows the delegation rate, which is a percentage of **your** reward share that the validator will retain.
 Thus, a 10% rate implies that the validator will retain 10% of your reward share.
 Please do your due diligence before staking your tokens with a validator.

 Note the `PublicKey` of the validator you have selected to delegate your tokens.